|Using a base-collector strapped transistor as AM detector, sharper knee for better weak signal demodulation|

 touch at the same time with the other lead both the base and the collector.
 You should see a lower

-voltage like 0.59V (around 85% lower).
+voltage like 0.59V (around 85% of just the base-emitter only value).
 This test can also tell you, with surface mount devices, if you

 really have a transistor, or a device with two diodes, one with a common anode, or a common cathode on what would